mendezVKI/mendezVKI-mendezVKI.github.io/_pages/projects.md

 - Sperotto, P. (STP 2020-2021) A Meshless Method to Measure Pressure Fields from Image Velocimetry via Radial Basis Functions, co-supervised with Prof. Pieraccini.
 Master Thesis at Politecnico di Torino, Italy.

-- Conti, L., (STP 2020-2021) Analysis of non-linear wave propagation mechanisms in a Mach 3 jet using time-resolved schlieren data and machine-learning techniques, co-supervised with Prof. Schram
+- Conti, L., (STP 2020-2021) Analysis of non-linear wave propagation mechanisms in a Mach 3 jet using time-resolved schlieren data and machine-learning techniques, co-supervised with Prof. Schram and Prof. Pieraccini.
+Master Thesis at Politecnico di Torino, Italy.

 - Ivanova, T. (RM 2020-2021), Physics-based and Data-driven Modelling of Nonlinear Waves in Liquid Films. co-supervised with F. Pino.